masud-src/OncoFEM/README.md

         self.flag_defSplit = False
         ...
 ````
 Next, a simple setter function is implemented to assign the boundary conditions.
-Of course, this is written in a
+This is written in a
 continuum-mechanical style with Dirichlet and Neumann conditions and can be changed to anything.
 ```python
 def set_boundaries(self, d_bound, n_bound) -> None: